 To be able to edit an object in the drawing area, it has to be selected first.
 When an object is selected, its yellow snap points are visible and the object is surrounded by a yellow or purple selection frame.
 Most objects are automatically selected when placed in the drawing area.

 There are different ways of selecting:

-- Select a component by clicking it.
+- Select an object by clicking it.

-- Use the Select single object tool.
+- Use the Select single mode tool.